 On the other hand, two importers of vinyl flooring and tile argued the higher prices would hurt consumers and not change the use of Chinese industrial policies like forced technology transfer and the “Made in China 2025 program”.
 Specifically, the vinyl flooring importers argued duties would raise home prices, impacting lower and middle income Americans the most.
 In other words, duties on vinyl flooring hurt low and middle class Americans while having no effect on China’s trade practices.

-If you are interested in filing comments or an exclusion to any of the upcoming duties, contact experienced trade attorney David su at 832-896-6288 or by email at email@example.com.
+If you are interested in filing comments or an exclusion to any of the upcoming duties, contact experienced trade attorney David Hsu at 832-896-6288 or by email at firstname.lastname@example.org.